 Originally published on December 1, 2017.

 Growing up in a small town in southern Ireland, Kate Coffey dreamed of visiting far off places.
-These big dreams, along with Kate’s intellect, business acumen and passion for volunteering are what led Kate from Ireland to Canada to Nepal and eventually Sri Lanka, where we meet her today – volunteering with USAID’s VEGA/BIZ+ program.
+These big dreams, along with Kate’s intellect, business acumen and passion for volunteering are what led Kate from Ireland to Canada to Nepal and eventually Sri Lanka, where we meet her today – volunteering with USAID’s BIZ+ program.

 An impressive financial career used for good